Our snowshoeing gear list includes everything you need to wear and bring on your next snowshoeing adventure!

 - Snowshoes: We highly recommend Yukon Charlie’s Elite SPIN Snowshoes.
 The bindings are so easy to adjust!
 Check out our review of the Yukon Charlie’s Elite Spin snowshoes here.
 For backcountry use, we recommend MSR Lightning Ascent Snowshoes for their aggressive crampons and easy-to-repair/replace straps.

-- Trekking poles with snow baskets: splurge on Black Diamond Distance Carbon Z poles (super light and compact – fold into 3 sections), or save on the Yukon Charlie’s Carbon Lite Trekking Poles (I have been using these for 3 years and love them)
+- Trekking poles with snow baskets: splurge on Black Diamond Alpine FLZ poles (super light and compact – fold into 3 sections), or save on the Yukon Charlie’s Carbon Lite Trekking Poles (I have been using these for 3 years and love them)

 - Backpack: 30-40 L is a good size for adults (to hold extra clothes and emergency gear); for kids, keep packs small.
 Kids shouldn’t carry more than 10% of their body weight since their spines are still developing.
-This Osprey backpack from MEC has all the features you need.
+The Osprey Tempest 40 Backpack from MEC has all the features you need.

 - Toe warmers

 - Foldable foam seat to sit on (great to have for emergencies too)

 - Avalanche Gear (if heading into avalanche terrain): avalanche beacon, probe, and shovel